Pepetokensfamily/Pepekidz/README.md

 ETHO:   PEPZ: `tba`  PEPI-PEPE LP: `0x59c8Bc25474aC63371b5999FaE44b6c6eA1bb0E9`

 # Contract interaction

+Reading from contract is done using the blue buttons as shown below.
+Insert your address, index numbers and such in the field behind, then click the blue button.
+Click the small ˅ to extend the field.

 1. Use the `balanceOf` function to find how many NFTs you have.
 2. You can then insert address and index number to the function `tokenOfOwnerByIndex` to find your actual PEPZ # numbers.
 Index count from 0, so if you have 5 NFTs, your index range is 0-4.